Every day is an adventure with a toddler.

 Gazing into Your Eyes

 We like to look at things and people that we love.
 It brings us joy, and babies are no different!
-This eye contact is important in establishing trust and a bond between a parent and a toddler.
+This eye contact is essential in establishing trust and a bond between a parent and a toddler.

 Please pay attention to their facial expressions, which can give you an extra clue into their feelings when looking at you.